Khanty-Mansiysk: History

+The Church of the Intercession of the Theotokos in Samarovo is an historic church in the city.
+The original church was built sometime after 1582; in Kungur Chronicles, Cossack Yermak, defeated Khan Kuchum’s army under Tobolsk, after praying for the days.
+A stone structure was built in 1816, designed by an architect named Shangin.
+During the years of Soviet regime, the church was plundered.
+In 1994, excavations were organized and the foundation of the church was discovered.
+On the Feast of Nativity of the Most Holy Theotokos on September 21, 1996, priest Sergiy Kravtsov held a public prayer and works on restoration of the church of the Intercession of the Most Holy Theotokos started.
+In 2001, the church was consecrated and Patriarch of Moscow and All Russia, Alexy II of Moscow, visited it the same year.

 Administrative and municipal status

 Khanty-Mansiysk is the administrative centre of the autonomous okrug and, within the framework of administrative divisions, it also serves as the administrative centre of Khanty-Mansiysky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of okrug significance of Khanty-Mansiysk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of okrug significance of Khanty-Mansiysk is incorporated as Khanty-Mansiysk Urban Okrug.